 Trust that when a film charts its own unique identity while discussing matters of personal authenticity that it knows what the hell it is talking about.
 Welcome to the forefront Josephine Decker’s Madeline’s Madeline, a thrillingly original tale on self-creation and mental health with more invention in its veins than we can keep up with.
-The film defies more than a few conventions and build a whole new set of rules on its way to the core of its titular heroine’s psyche, resulting in a film that is an immersive embodiment of her pathology.
+The film defies more than a few conventions and builds a whole new set of rules on its way to the core of its titular heroine’s psyche, resulting in a film that is an immersive embodiment of her pathology.
 The lines between character, content, and performance blur together into something wildly ambitious and unlike anything else you’ve seen in theatres this year.
 Madeline’s Madeline is a stone cold killer.

 Unflinchingly played by newcomer Helena Howard, the young Madeline lives with a watchful mother after a stay in a psych ward has increased the tensions between them.
 A major piece of Madeline’s newfound reemergence to less-than-normal life is her participation in a New York avant garde theatre troupe, one that preaches individualism by name and submission by practice.
 Led by Molly Parker’s falsely compassionate Evangeline, Madeline suddenly moves from background lurker to the foregrounded inspiration for their next piece.